Blanka

-Blanka (/ˈblɑːŋkə/; Japanese: ブランカ) also known by his birth name Jimmy, is a character in Capcom's Street Fighter fighting game series.
+Blanka (/ˈblɑːŋkə/; Japanese: ブランカ), also known by his birth name Jimmy, is a character in Capcom's Street Fighter fighting game series.
 He first appeared in Street Fighter II (1991) as one of eight playable characters, and continued to appear in sequel and spin-off games.
 Blanka is also present in a number of Capcom's crossover games, including the SNK vs. Capcom series.
 The character has appeared in other media adaptations of the franchise, including an animated film, a live-action movie, an animated television series, a comic book and manga series.

-Blanka was originally designed as a pink-skinned human character by Akira "Akiman" Yasuda, and underwent several re-conceptualizations during the production of Street Fighter II before reaching his final depiction as a feral savage with green skin and long orange hair.
+Blanka was originally designed as a pink-skinned human character by Akira "Akiman" Yasuda.
+He underwent several re-conceptualizations during the production of Street Fighter II before reaching his final depiction as a feral savage with green skin and long orange hair.

-Blanka's backstory is that he was once human, but after a plane-crash in Brazil, he mutated, resulting in his green coloring and his ability to generate electricity.
+Blanka's backstory is that he was once human.
+However, after a plane crash in Brazil, he mutated, resulting in his green coloring and his ability to generate electricity.
 Blanka was generally well received by critics and fans, becoming one of the most popular characters in the franchise.

 Conception and design

 Creation

 Designed by "Pigmon-san" and Akira "Akiman" Yasuda, the concept behind Blanka emerged in an early 1988 pitch design as an African man named Anabebe who was raised by a lion.
 After the release of Final Fight, Capcom again approached Street Fighter II and considered several designs for the Blanka character (including a masked wrestler modeled after Tiger Mask and a ninja-style warrior).
 His design later changed to a large man with thick hair and sideburns, named "Hammer Blanka".
 The staff then adopted Blanka's feral appearance, because they felt the game would be "dull" with only human characters.
 After Yasuda did "rough drafts" of "a pro wrestler, [a] sumo wrestler, and a beast", he asked his team to decide which designer would finish each concept.
 They decided it on rock paper scissors; the "beast" was the last option and was assigned to "Pigmon-san".
-At first, Blanka had a pink-coloured skin, which Yasuda described as "disgusting", and then, he decided to change it to green.
+Blanka was originally designed with pink skin, which Yasuda considered “disgusting,” leading him to change the color to green.

 Characteristics

 Blanka's most prominent physical characteristic is his green color, initially attributed to his consumption of chlorophyll from plants to blend into his jungle environment.
 However, when Street Fighter was brought to the U.S., Blanka's coloring was attributed to his being struck by lightning during the electrical storm in which his plane crashed.
-In Street Fighter II Blanka's default skin is yellowish-green, but later versions of the character are bright green.
+In Street Fighter II, Blanka's default skin is yellowish-green; later versions of the character give the character bright green skin.

 Blanka fights in a self-taught, animalistic style.
-In several of his special moves he rolls into a ball, launching himself at an opponent.
+In several of his special moves, he rolls into a ball, launching himself at an opponent.
 In Blanka's signature attack, he crouches and emits an electric current shocking anything it touches.
 Although Blanka growls in combat, he usually speaks with words in cutscenes, except for Street Fighter Alpha 3.